-In certain circumstances, Barnardo's may provide financial support to employees who are required to change their work location.
+In certain circumstances, Barnardo's may provide financial support to colleagues who are required to change their work location.
 Full eligibility details for relocation expenses can be found in the Relocation Expenses policy located on Inside Barnardo's.
 Inside Barnardo's.

-Lecture and other fees received by members of staff
+Lecture and other fees received by colleagues

-The following arrangements will apply to Barnardo's members of staff:
+The following arrangements will apply to Barnardo's colleagues:

 - a.
-When members of staff undertake duties in normal working hours, paid for by another organisation e.g. casual lecturing, the fee is payable to Barnardo's. - b.
-When members of staff undertake duties outside normal working hours for another body, the fee may be retained by the individual with the line manager's prior agreement.
-(See Section 2 of the Employee Handbook under Voluntary roles/paid employment outside of Barnardo's).
+When colleagues undertake duties in normal working hours, paid for by another organisation e.g. casual lecturing, the fee is payable to Barnardo's. - b.When colleagues undertake duties outside normal working hours for another body, the fee may be retained by the individual with the line manager's prior agreement.
+(See Section 2 of the Colleague Handbook under Voluntary roles/paid employment outside of Barnardo's).